- What is acupuncture and how does it work?

 The sliding scale in place so we can treat people from a wide spectrum of financial situations, which is why we want to keep the bottom end of our sliding scale as accessible as possible.
 If you are tight for money, pay at the low end of the sliding scale, but those of you who have extended healthcare benefits or those of you that find the higher end of the sliding scale within your means, we encourage you to pay more.
-An additional $2-5 per treatment is significant to our small clinic.
 Also, if your financial situation or treatment frequency changes, please adjust your payments accordingly.

 We acknowledge that healthcare is a basic human right and our current medical system leaves large gaps for getting adequate care; hence, we do our best to provide the infrastructure in which clients can choose what works best for them while juggling their budget in a high-cost city such as Victoria.

 We strive to maintain a balance between accessibility of our services and meeting our bottom line as a small business that pays a living wage.

 Here are a range of recommended treatment frequencies.
 The frequency of treatment is dependent on a variety of factors including health history, severity, season and/or climate, age, gender as well as how your body responds to the first 1-3 sessions.
 The response to acupuncture varies greatly from individual to individual.
 Receiving acupuncture is a PROCESS that is closely dependent on treatment frequency as well as a life style – stress level, relationships, diet, exercise, sleep, hormones, etc.